 The trial’s primary end points were safety and ORR by independent review committee, with key secondary end points including CR rate by independent review committee, DOR, progression-free survival (PFS), overall survival (OS), and pharmacokinetic profile.

-The median patient age was 63 years, with 41% of patients being 65 years of age or older and 10% were 75 years or older.
+The median patient age was 63 years, with 41% of patients 65 years or older; 10% were 75 years or older.
 Three percent of patients had secondary CNS lymphoma and 67% of patients were chemotherapy refractory.
-Forty-four percent of patients on the study had never achieved a CR.
-Additionally, patients received a median of 3 prior lines of therapy.
+Fortyfour percent of patients on the study had never achieved a CR.
+Additionally, patients had received a median of 3 prior lines of therapy.
 The trial had a median follow-up of 19.9 months.

-When assessing AEs of special interest, investigators reported an incidence of any grade and grade 3/4 CRS of 42% and 2%, respectively.
+When assessing AEs of special interest, investigators reported an incidence of any-grade and grade 3/4 CRS of 42% and 2%, respectively.
 The median time to onset was 9 days and the median time to resolution was 11 days.
-Additionally, the incidence of any grade and grade 3 or higher neurologic AEs were 30% and 10%, respectively.
-The median time to onset and resolution were 9 and 11 days, respectively.
+Additionally, the incidence of any-grade and grade 3 or higher neurologic AEs was 30% and 10%, respectively.
+The median times to onset and resolution were 9 and 11 days, respectively.

-Few deaths were reported due to AEs during the study and no patients were found to die due to contracting COVID-19.
-9 deaths occurred 30 days or less following infusion, 24 occurred less than 30 days to 90 days or more, and 100 deaths were reported over 90 days later.
+Few deaths were reported due to AEs during the study and no patients had died from COVID-19.
+Within 30 days following infusion, 9 deaths occurred; 24 occurred between 30 and 90 days later, and 100 deaths occurred after 90 days.